phpearth/PHP.earth/content/get-involved.md

 #### Core contributors

-Core contributor position is given as a recognition for dedicated contributions to open source repositories.
-Core contributors have push access to open source repositories on GitHub.
+Core contributor position is given as a recognition for someone's contributions to open source repositories.
+Core contributors have push access to predefined GitHub open source repositories and partial access to internal information about the PHP.earth based on the work needed for these repositories.

+Responsibilities:

+* Merging pull requests
+* Contributing patches to open source repositories